reetesha/rag/README.md

+**Description**: Built a Retrieval-Augmented Generation (RAG) assistant that ingests documents, generates embeddings, stores them in a FAISS vector database, retrieves relevant context based on user queries, and generates answers using an LLM.
+The system includes a Streamlit UI, persistent vector storage, and modular architecture to simulate a production-style GenAI pipeline.

-**Steps to run the app: **
+**Steps to run the app:**

 1. pip install -r requirements.txt
 2. Run the app
 **streamlit run src/app.py**

-**Description**: Built a Retrieval-Augmented Generation (RAG) assistant that ingests documents, generates embeddings, stores them in a FAISS vector database, retrieves relevant context based on user queries, and generates answers using an LLM.
-The system includes a Streamlit UI, persistent vector storage, and modular architecture to simulate a production-style GenAI pipeline.

-**GenAI system I built: **
+**GenAI system I built:**

 I built a document-based question-answering assistant using a Retrieval-Augmented Generation architecture.
 The system has two main pipelines: an ingestion pipeline and a query pipeline.